shatarahhh/CPNN-3D-Unsteady/README.md

-# 3‑D Unsteady CPNN Prediction of Particulate‑Matter Transport
+# 3‑D unsteady CPNN prediction of particulate matter transport

 This repository uses a composite neural network (CPNN) to predict the particulate matter concentration field solution in a hydrodynamic separator.
 The CPNN framework details are discussed in the research paper:
 "Operator-based machine learning framework for generalizable prediction of unsteady treatment dynamics in stormwater infrastructure"